-Intertek provides pre-shipment inspection services to governments as a way of protecting import revenues for themselves and their citizens.
+Intertek provides pre-shipment inspection (PSI) services to governments as a way of protecting import revenues for themselves and their citizens.

 Governments implement PSI programmes to ensure that imports comply with their regulations.
 Non-compliance with these regulations can result in: